MyAlexro/Scriptool/README.md

 ## Download a video from Youtube
-Insert the link of a Youtube video and the software will download it
+Insert the link of a Youtube video, choose the quality of the video and download it

-**At the moment the software can download HD 720p videos _only_!**